-Amazon unveils 22-story Helix building as heart of HQ2 campus in Virginia
+Amazon unveils Helix building as heart of HQ2 campus in Virginia

 Amazon, which submitted plans Tuesday seeking county approval for the second phase of development, said the project emphasizes sustainability, including environmentally friendly buildings that maximize natural light and eventually would rely entirely on solar power for energy.
 (Employees would be able to open windows if they want.)

 The Helix, together with three traditional office buildings in the PenPlace area of the second headquarters, would create about 2.8 million square feet of office space.
-The Helix is the tallest of the planned buildings and plays off the Spheres, a bio-inspired architectural design at the company’s headquarters in Seattle.
+The Helix is the tallest of the planned buildings and plays off the bio-inspired architectural design of the Spheres.

 Construction on the Helix and related office complexes is expected to begin in 2022 and wrap by 2025.